Visiting Iceland in February | The Ultimate Guide

 Is the Blue Lagoon Open in February?

 Yes, the Blue Lagoon is open in February.
-It's open year-round!
-Although the outside temperature is often below zero, visiting the Blue Lagoon and swimming in its warm waters during winter is an incredible experience.
+It's open year-round, even when the outside temperature is below zero!
+Visiting the Blue Lagoon and swimming in its warm waters during winter is an incredible experience.

-This is the best time for photography lovers to capture the thick steam coming out of the warm blue waters.
-You may also be able to spot the northern lights if you visit in the evening!
+This is also the best time for photography lovers to capture the thick steam coming out of the warm blue waters.
+You might even be able to spot the northern lights if you visit in the evening!

 You can check out the many other fantastic geothermal spas, hot springs, and public pools all around Iceland.
 For a lovely moment of relaxation within the Capital Region, you can visit the Sky Lagoon, or take a trip to the picturesque Hvalfjordur fjord for a dip in the luxurious Hvammsvik Hot Springs.

-There are plenty of hot spring tours available, where you can find both entry tickets, transfers, and combination experiences, such as this Golden Circle and Blue Lagoon tour from Reykjavik!
+There are plenty of hot spring tours available in February.
+You'll be able to find entry tickets, transfers, and combination experiences as well.
+One such example is this Golden Circle and Blue Lagoon tour from Reykjavik!

 Things To Do in Iceland in February

-Those who heartily embrace the cold will find many things to occupy their time in an Icelandic February.
-Northern lights hunting is only possible during winter, and activities like ice caving in the Vatnajokull glacier are most popular at this time.
+Those who heartily embrace the cold will find many things to enjoy during an Icelandic February.
+Northern lights hunting is only possible during winter, and activities like ice caving in the Vatnajökull glacier are most popular at this time.

 Others, like snorkeling in the Silfra fissure, develop a magical new charm in the snow and ice.
 Here are our recommendations for things to do in Iceland in February.